-To charge MPC Live's internal battery, connect its power input to a power outlet using the included power adapter.
+To charge MPC Live or MPC Live II's internal battery, connect its power input to a power outlet using the included power adapter.
 The charging indicator light (behind the vent on the rear panel) will turn on while charging.
 When the battery is fully charged or when it is disconnected from a power outlet, then this light will turn off.